calirogue/collaboration-design/README.md

 ## rebase:
+Rebase command integrates changes from one branch into another.
 - rebase last 3 commits:
 $ git rebase -i HEAD~3

 - Will run "npm test" command on the last 3 commit
 $ git rebase HEAD~3 --exec "npm run test"

+## Upstream
+- upstream: original repo that you have forked
+- origin is your fork

+- Now you can collect the latest changes of the upstream repository with fetch.
+$ git remote add upstream git@github.com:bellagrunt/collaboration-design.git
+Repeat this every time you want to get updates:
+$ git fetch upstream

+## Fork
+A fork is a copy of a repo that allows you to freely experiment with changes without affecting the original project.